carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/considerations.md

 ![[../../Attachments/UtilityIntelligence/Documenntation/Considerations/input-source.png|../../Attachments/UtilityIntelligence/Documenntation/Considerations/input-source.png]]

-And to add inputs to the agent, you need to go to the **Input Tab**, give it a name, select the input type and then press the create button:
+To add inputs to the agent, you need to go to the **Input Tab**, give it a name, select the input type and then click to the **Create** button:
 ![[../../Attachments/UtilityIntelligence/Documenntation/Considerations/add-input.png|../../Attachments/UtilityIntelligence/Documenntation/Considerations/add-input.png]]

 #### Built-in inputs

-Currently, there is only one built-in input, and I will add more in the future based on user feedback:
+Currently, there is only one built-in input, and I will add more in the future based on user needs:
 - MyDistanceToTargetInput: It returns the distance from the current agent to the target.

 ### Input Normalizations

-#### How to create an input normalization
+#### How to create a new input normalization

 To create a new input normalization, you need to create a new class inherited from `InputNormalization<Value>` and override `OnCalculateNormalizedInput` method.
 For example:
 ```cs